Organ Grinder Banner

 German Costume

 His other costume evokes an 1890's look with leather top hat, striped shirt, vest, and tie.
-This costume is best for Independence Day festivities, events sponsored by a country other than Germany, town centennials, and other events for which a 19th century look is desired.
+This costume is perfect for Independence Day festivities, fairs and festivals, events sponsored by a country other than Germany, town centennials, and many other events for which a 19th century look is desired.

 At Cathedral